wizzat/arsimto/README.md

 Impetus:
 ========

-I looked at Cobbler.
-I looked at Clusto.
-I looked at Helix.
-Every tool seemed overkill for the problem I'm solving.
+I looked at OpenDCIM, Cobbler, Clusto, Helix.
+Every tool seemed difficult or overkill for the problem I'm solving.

 The problem: